witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Fast Development Setup in Ubuntu to Start Working Now
 =====================================================

 If you found this from a search, the following few sections describe the reasoning behind why this was valuable to me and how it might be valuable to you.
 I hope it helps.
-Skip this silliness and get to the setup [11 Steps](#11-steps)
+Otherwise, skip this silliness and get to the setup [11 Steps](#11-steps)

 ### Starting Point